 Evening:

-3. Mix final dough at low speed (or with hand) until rough ball forms.
+Mix final dough at low speed (or with hand) until rough ball forms.
 Knead for 4 minutes at medium-low speed.
 Let rest for 5 minutes, then knead for another 1 minute.
-Place in oiled container, turning dough ball around to coat, cover and refrigerate overnight.
+(Dough should be tacky, but not sticky.)
+Place dough ball in oiled container, turning it around to coat, cover, and refrigerate overnight*)

 DAY 2: